 - Relax!
 Arrive a few minutes early to locate the Learning Assessment and Testing Services center and restrooms and to "gather your thoughts" before testing.

 - Ask questions if you do not understand the testing process.
-Assessment Specialists are always available to assist students.
+Assessment staff are always available to assist students.

-- If you need special accommodations, talk to a test proctor who can put you in touch with the college's Access Center for Students with Disabilities.
+- If you need special accommodations, talk to a test proctor who can put you in touch with the college's Access Center for Disability Resources.

 - Read each question carefully until you understand what the question is asking.